-The TOE provides all the interfaces necessary to manage the security functions identified throughout this Security Target as well as other functions commonly found in mobile devices.
-Many of those functions are available to users of the TOE while others are restricted to administrators operating through a Mobile Device Management solution; that is, if the TOE has been enrolled in a MDM solution.
-If the TOE has been enrolled in a MDM and is later unenrolled, it will remove Enterprise applications, remove MDM policies, and disable CC mode.
+The TOE provides the interfaces necessary to manage the security functions identified throughout the Security Target as well as other functions commonly found in mobile devices.
+Many of the available functions are available to users of the TOE while others are restricted to administrators who may be operating through a Mobile Device Management solution if the TOE has been enrolled.
+Once the TOE has been enrolled and is then later un-enrolled, it will remove Enterprise applications, MDM policies, and disable CC mode.